Can Diclofenac Affect Your Heart?

 Who Should Be Most Concerned About Taking Diclofenac?

-Given the evidence associating Diclofenac with an increased risk of cardiovascular events, certain people should be very careful before using it.
+Given the evidence associating Diclofenac with an increased risk of cardiovascular events, certain people should be cautious before using it.

 Patients Suffering from Pre-Existing Heart Diseases

-Patients who have had heart disorders like cardiac arrests, stroke, high blood pressure, or heart failure are more likely to experience adverse cardiovascular effects when they consume diclofenac.
+Patients who have had heart disorders like cardiac arrest, stroke, high blood pressure, or heart failure are more likely to experience adverse cardiovascular effects when they consume diclofenac.

-The use of this drug should be avoided or restricted in those individuals and pain management alternatives considered instead.
+The use of this drug should be avoided or restricted in those individuals, and pain management alternatives should be considered instead.

 Persons with Risk Factors for Cardiovascular Disease

 These include a family history of heart disease, smoking, obesity, diabetes, and high cholesterol.
-People having such risk factors must be cautious while using Diclofenac.
+People with these risk factors must be cautious when using Diclofenac.

 Elderly People

-The incidence rate for cardiovascular problems increases as age advances and elderly people are more likely to suffer from these problems.
+The incidence rate for cardiovascular problems increases with age, and older people are more likely to suffer from these problems.

 Before prescribing Diclofenac to elderly patients, healthcare providers should consider its risks and benefits.